 To combat this kind of isolation, municipalities can consider offering a range of single or multiple-occupancy dwellings.
 The good news is that both of these options are available when cities choose engineered fabric structures for their homeless shelters.

 Proximity to Social Services

-Finally, something cities should consider when building their homeless shelters is proximity to social services in the community.
+Finally, something cities should consider when building their homeless shelters and navigation centers is proximity to social services in the community.

 Of course, it is not always possible to locate homeless shelters near social services facilities.
 Municipalities can now consider building local offices for these agencies on-site at the homeless shelter.

 Beautiful, modular, and state-of-the-art office buildings can be built anywhere!

 Just take a look at these modular office solutions from Alaska Structures.